gravitational/teleport/rfd/00XX-agent-census.md

 #### Goals

-- Track more information about each Teleport agent.
+- Track more information about each Teleport agent (such as OS, OS version, architecture, installation methods, container runtime and others)

 #### Non-goals